tmssd/kb/docs/Dev/Prg/Langs/Js/Dom.md

 Now, to add toggling functionality to an element no need to write JavaScript for every such element.
 Just use the behavior, i.e. the attribute `data-toggle-id`.
 The ^^document-level^^ handler makes it work for any element of the page.</br>
 We can combine multiple behaviors on a single element as well.

+### Browser default actions

+There are many default browser actions:

++ `mousedown` – starts the selection (move the mouse to select).
++ `click on` `#!html <input type="checkbox">` – checks/unchecks the input.
++ `contextmenu` – the event happens on a right-click, the action is to show the browser context menu.
++ `submit` – clicking an `#!html <input type="submit">` or hitting ++enter++ inside a form field causes this event to happen, and the browser submits the form after it.
++ `keydown` – pressing a key may lead to adding a character into a field, or other actions.
++ …there are more…

+All the default actions can be prevented if we want to handle the event exclusively by JavaScript.

+To prevent a default action – use either `#!js event.preventDefault()` or `#!js return false`.
+The second method works only for handlers assigned with `on<event>`.

+If the default action was prevented, the value of `#!js event.defaultPrevented` becomes `true`, otherwise it’s `false`.

+!!! warning "Stay semantic, don’t abuse. Сохраняйте семантику, не злоупотребляйте."

+    Technically, by preventing default actions and adding JavaScript we can customize the behavior of any elements.
+For instance, we can make a link `#!html <a>` work like a button, and a button `#!html <button>` behave as a link (redirect to another URL or so).

+    But we should generally keep the semantic meaning of HTML elements.
+For instance, `#!html <a>` should perform navigation, not a button.

+    Besides being “just a good thing”, that makes your HTML better in terms of accessibility.

+    Also if we consider the example with `#!html <a>`, then please note: a browser allows us to open such links in a new window (by right-clicking them and other means).
+And people like that.
+But if we make a button behave as a link using JavaScript and even look like a link using CSS, then `#!html <a>`-specific browser features still won’t work for it.